leeheekim/leeheekim.github.io/_pages/about.md

 I received my Master’s degree in Industrial Engineering from Seoul National University under Prof. Sungjoo Lee.
 Before SNU, I earned my B.A. in Philosophy, B.S. in Engineering, and B.B.A. in Business Administration (triple majors in Philosophy, Business Administration, and Big Data Science) from Sogang University, graduating Summa Cum Laude.

-My research focuses on technology forecasting and AI–expert collaboration.
+My research focuses on **technology forecasting** and **AI–expert collaboration**.
 On the technology forecasting side, I have explored methodologies using patent databases, including patent network comparison for technology intelligence extraction and technology evolution identification using technology, country, and company information.
 Regarding AI–expert collaboration, I have conducted a review of AI–expert interaction patterns and explored explainable AI approaches to support effective collaboration between experts and AI.

 Currently, I am developing frameworks for collaboration between experts and large language models (LLMs) to support technology forecasting tasks.

 A data-driven personal website
 ======